Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Methods

 \subsubsection{Piecewise exponential distribution}

-A lesser-used but quite powerful distribution for event times is the piecewise exponential, also called the piecewise constant hazards model.
-Rather than assuming that the hazard is constant across the entire interval like the exponential distribution (Section~\ref{expo}), the piecewise exponential distribution assumes that the hazard is only constant within small sub-intervals (i.e., the hazard is \emph{piecewise} constant).
-When the number of sub-intervals is taken to be large, the piecewise exponential distribution can approximate any baseline hazard function.
-However, the flexibility of the piecewise exponential model comes at a cost; namely, the hazard is assumed to be constant beyond the last sub-interval.
+A lesser-used but quite powerful distribution for survival models is the piecewise exponential (PWE).
+Rather than assuming that the hazard is constant across all $x$ values, like the exponential distribution (Section~\ref{expo}), the PWE distribution assumes that the hazard is only constant within small sub-intervals (i.e., the hazard is \emph{piecewise} constant).
+When using many sub-intervals, the PWE distribution can approximate any baseline hazard.
+However, this flexibility comes at a cost; namely, the hazard is still assumed to be constant beyond the last sub-interval.
 Although, in principle, other assumptions could be incorporated.